nuxeo/tools-nuxeo-ftest/README.md

 ### Preparing the infrastructure for running functional tests

-  * Copy samples/selenium/pom.xml and samples/selenium/itests.xml at root of a directory.
+  * Copy samples/selenium/* at root of a directory.
   * Edit and adapt those files to your case.

 ### Preparing tests resources